kokrange/ss-openwrt-transparent-proxy-router/README.md

 docker-compose up -d
 ```
 * Some Cloud Services have port restrictions, if that's the case, you should add all exposed UDP ports(in server/docker-comopse.yaml) to whitelist.

+### Openwrt gui:
+* Lan interface uncheck: bridge.
+(WARN: br-lan will not work!)
+* Wan interface uncheck: Use DNS servers advertised by peer.
+* Disable IPv6 for lan and wan, especially for wan.
+(WARN: IPv6 proxy are not supported.)
+* DNS ignore resolv, hosts files.

 ### Openwrt proxy config: change custom values(words start with your_***) in following files:
 * config.json